-Lola, author of Loleta, Food Life&Market , brings us a recipe that, if you don't watch out, will become a vice at home.
-It is the traditional banofee recipe , with a biscuit base and a banana, caramel and cream heart.
-I know, if you think about summer it is not the most appropriate but, what the hell, summer is still a long way away and one day is one day!
+Lola, author of Loleta, Food Life&Market , brings us a recipe that, if you don't watch out, will become an addiction in your home.
+It's the traditional recipe for banofee , with a biscuit base and banana core, caramel and cream.
+I know, if you're thinking about summer it's not the most appropriate thing to do, but what the heck, summer is still a long way off and one day is one day!

-This is one of the cakes that at home makes my husband smile.
-He is not sweet at all.
-It's not about desserts, but he's got three he'd kill for, and this is one of them.
+This is one of the cakes that makes my husband smile at home.
+He doesn't have a sweet tooth.
+He's not a dessert person, but he has three that he would kill for, and this is one of them.

-The banofee is a cake that is formed with the words banana and toffee, so it is a cake that basically has a banana, a creamy toffee and whipped cream to finish.
-His origin is English but we love him wherever we know him.
+Banofee is a cake made from the words banana and toffee, so it's basically a cake that has banana, a creamy toffee and whipped cream to finish.
+Its origin is English but we love it wherever we know it.
 So I hope you like it as much as we do at home.

 Ingredients